Home

 Axisbits GmbH

-• HubSpot is a Software platform for customer relationships (Customer Relationship Management) and mapping the entire customer lifetime cycle.
+• HubSpot is a software platform for customer relationships (Customer Relationship Management) that maps the entire customer lifetime cycle.

-• HubSpot is based on Smart CRM as a core and six functional modules, called hubs, which are added as required: Marketing, Sales, Service, Content, Data and Commerce.
+• HubSpot is built around the Smart CRM as its core plus six functional modules, called Hubs, which can be added as needed: Marketing, Sales, Service, Content, Data and Commerce.

-• You can in HubSpot for free with Free or cheaply with Starter Start and switch to Professional or Enterprise if necessary.
+• You can start with HubSpot free using Free or affordably with Starter, and upgrade to Professional or Enterprise when needed.

-• Die expenses depend on seats (user licenses) and, in the Marketing Hub, also on contacts.
+• The costs depend on Seats (user licenses) and, in the Marketing Hub, also on contacts.

-• For Professional and Enterprise packages, a Onboarding obligation, which you do directly on HubSpot or through a partner.
+• For Professional and Enterprise packages, onboarding is mandatory — either directly with HubSpot or through a partner.

-• Axisbits is an official HubSpot Solution Provider and helps you with implementation, website construction and automation.
+• Axisbits is an official HubSpot Solution Provider and supports you with implementation, website build-out and automation.

 How is HubSpot structured?

-Based on this, there is six standalone hubs.
-Each hub covers an area, such as lead generation, sales processes, or customer service.
-Together, they result in a system that represents the entire customer life cycle: from the initial enquiry to the long-term customer relationship.
+Built on top of this are six standalone Hubs.
+Each Hub covers an area such as lead generation, sales processes or customer service.
+Together they form a system that maps the entire customer lifecycle: from the first enquiry to the long-term customer relationship.

-To be able to use the HubSpot hubs, Seats (=user licenses) issued.
-A seat corresponds to a user with access to certain functions.
+To use the Hubs in HubSpot, Seats (= user licenses) are assigned.
+A Seat corresponds to a user with access to certain functions.
 There are different types:

-• View-only seats: for people who view data but don't have to or shouldn't edit anything.
+• View-only Seats: for people who need to view data but don't need to (or shouldn't) edit anything.

-In addition, HubSpot awards so-called credits.
-These serve as quota for AI-supported functions, for example for creating texts or analyzing large amounts of data.
-Depending on the package you choose, there are different amounts of credits available.
+In addition, HubSpot assigns so-called Credits.
+These serve as a quota for AI-powered functions, for example for generating text or analysing large amounts of data.
+Depending on the package you choose, different amounts of Credits are available.

 What are the benefits of HubSpot?

-HubSpot's strength lies in the combination of central CRM and modular hubs.
-In it, you work with a uniform database, save yourself the use of several individual software and can expand in small steps using the hubs.
-In addition, there are automations and AI functions that relieve routine tasks.
+HubSpot's strength lies in the combination of a central CRM and modular Hubs.
+You work with a unified database, avoid running multiple separate tools, and can expand step by step via the Hubs.
+On top of that come automations and AI functions that take over routine tasks.

-• HubSpot unites Marketing, sales, service, content, data management, and commerce in a single platform.
+• HubSpot unifies marketing, sales, service, content, data management and commerce in a single platform.

-• All departments pick up the same customer data too.
-A contact who is recorded as a lead in marketing also appears in sales and service with the same information.
+• All departments access the same customer data.
+A contact recorded as a lead in marketing appears in sales and service with the same information.

-• You can Start with a hub and add more hubs later.
+• You can start with one Hub and add more Hubs later.
 This makes HubSpot suitable for both small teams and large companies.

-• HubSpot builds AI features directly into the hubs: write and adapt texts, an AI agent for research and contact, a customer agent for routine inquiries and ticket sorting.
+• HubSpot builds AI features directly into the Hubs: writing and adapting text, an AI agent for research and outreach, a customer agent for routine enquiries and ticket sorting.

-• Leads can be automatically segmented, tasks are assigned or notifications are sent.
+• Leads can be automatically segmented, tasks assigned or notifications sent.

-• HubSpot provides over 1,000 extensions and integrations.
-This allows you to connect Gmail, Outlook or Slack as well as many other software.
+• HubSpot offers over 1,000 extensions and integrations.
+These let you connect Gmail, Outlook or Slack as well as many other tools.

-• All hubs have own reports, which can be summarized in dashboards.
-This creates a consistent view of the customer life cycle.
+• All Hubs come with their own reports, which can be combined into dashboards.
+The result is a consistent view of the customer lifecycle.

-HubSpot consists of six modules, the so-called hubs.
-Each hub covers its own area of responsibility.
-Companies can start with one hub and add more later.
-All hubs use the same Smart CRM.
+HubSpot consists of six modules, the so-called Hubs.
+Each Hub covers its own area of responsibility.
+Companies can start with one Hub and add more later.
+All Hubs share the same Smart CRM.

 Marketing Hub in HubSpot

-The Marketing Hub bundles tools for lead acquisition and maintenance.
-This includes:
+The Marketing Hub bundles tools for lead acquisition and nurturing.
+These include:

 • Email campaigns